t-crest/patmos/c/apps/s4noc/README.md

 # The S4NOC

-These applications are used for the evaluation section of the following submitted paper:
+These applications are used for the evaluation section of the following paper:

+Martin Schoeberl, Luca Pezzarossa, and Jens Sparso,
-Martin, Luca, and Jens, A Simple Network Interface for a Simple Network-on-Chip, submitted to NOCS 2018.
+A Simple Network Interface for a Simple Network-on-Chip, submitted to NOCS 2018.

 ## Stand Alone Evaluation